Actinium-project/lnd/docs/INSTALL.md

 The configuration for bitcoind and actiniumd are nearly identical, the following steps can be mirrored with loss of generality to enable a actiniumd backend.
-Setup will be described in regards to `bitcoind`, but note that `lnd` uses a distinct `litecoin.node=actiniumd` argument and analogous subconfigurations prefixed by `actiniumd`.
+Setup will be described in regards to `bitcoind`, but note that `lnd` uses a distinct `actinium.node=actiniumd` argument and analogous subconfigurations prefixed by `actiniumd`.
 Note that adding `--txindex` is optional, as it will take longer to sync the node, but then `lnd` will generally operate faster as it can hit the index directly, rather than scanning